assemblee-virtuelle/semapps/website/docs/middleware/webacl/resource.md

 ### `webacl.resource.deleted`

-Sent when the ACL for a resource or container are updated.
+Sent when the ACL for a resource or container are deleted.

 ##### Parameters
 | Property | Type | Description |